 Wasabi appears to have similar nutrient requirements to other members of the crucifer family and the addition of extra sulfur during the stem development and elongation phase may assist the development of volatile compounds within the plant tissue.

-In Japan, sulphur is sometimes sprayed onto the crop to enhance flavor and this can also be carried out in hdyroponically grown wasabi.
+In Japan, sulfur is sometimes sprayed onto the crop to enhance flavor and this can also be carried out in hydroponically-grown wasabi.
 Research into hydroponic wasabi production has shown that young plants are best maintained at an EC of 1.2 to 1.8, increasing up to 2.4 as plants mature.
 EC can be lowered under warmer temperatures to assist plants

 in taking up water and transpiring to cool themselves, and increased under lower temperatures to assist with flavor development.
 As for pH, levels are optimal at 5.8 as this assists with iron uptake, particularly under cooler growing conditions.

 Wasabi can be propagated from seeds or vegetatively through either offsets or small, rooted shoots that form around the outside of mature plants.
 Herb suppliers often sell young plantlets that can be shipped in damp sawdust.

 Hydroponic growers are advised to start their plants from offsets, as the seed has dormancy requirements that can make germination slow and unpredictable.
 While there are a few different wasabi cultivars, there is not an extensive selection grown commercially.
 The most commonly grown varieties in hydroponics are midori and daruma, which vary slightly in growth form, flavor and heat.